FreePressUnlimited/Security_HQ/data-at-rest.md

 ### **[Certbot](https://certbot.eff.org/)**

-**WHAT**: This program helps you enable HTTPS on your website for free if you haven't already.
+**WHAT**: This program helps you enable HTTPS on your website for free, if you haven't already.
 Certbot automatically deploys [EFF's](https://www.eff.org/) [Let's Encrypt](https://letsencrypt.org/) certificate.
 HTTPS is a protocol that secures data (such as login credentials) between a browser and your website.
 It also helps authenticate your website.

 **COST**: Free